brocaar/chirpstack-docs/content/overview/_index.md

 ## About the Lora Server Project

-The Lora Server project is an open-source set of applications that fill the gap between the gateways receiving messages from the nodes to just before the applications receiving the data.
+The LoRa Server project is an open-source set of applications that fill the gap between the gateways receiving messages from the nodes to just before the applications receiving the data.
 It provides mechanisms for managing the gateways on the LoRa network, the applications supported, and the devices